-The Gunnersbury House Museum Collection, plus specific artefacts in other buildings
+The Gunnersbury House Museum Collection, plus specific artefacts in other buildings not to include a valuation figure in its balance sheet.

-The Authority will be using the relaxation to the rules on the measurement of assets which is permitted under International Financial Reporting Standards (IFRS) in relation to heritage assets.
-This permits the Authority, where cost figures are not available, and where the cost of obtaining specialist valuations for specific assets is estimated to be out of proportion to the benefits obtained, not to include a valuation figure in its balance sheet.
 There are 40,000 items in the collection in Gunnersbury House Museum and various other heritage asset artefacts in other buildings.
 The Authority does not have either actual cost or valuation figures for these items and therefore does not recognise on the balance sheet the Gunnersbury House collection, or any other artefacts in other premises, apart from the historical letter at Hogarth House.